Do you want to show empty categories in WordPress widgets?

 }

-This code simply adds a new shortcode that displays your category list and includes empty categories as well.
+This code simply creates a custom categories list that includes empty categories as well as populated ones.

 You can now go to your website to see your categories list in action.

-It will display your empty categories as well as categories with posts.
+It should display your empty categories as well as categories with posts.

 You can also use this shortcode in your WordPress posts and pages.